Introducing Conversation Intelligence, powered by Loris ->

 • Session Replay integration: connect user feedback directly to session replays to see the exact experience that led to comments

-• AI sentiment analysis: monitor and analyze feedback patterns and identify user sentiment automatically
+• AI sentiment analysis and reporting: monitor and analyze feedback patterns, identify user sentiment automatically, and turn qualitative responses into actionable next steps

-By combining user feedback with product analytics data, Contentsquare helps you understand the exact experiences driving feedback, allowing you to make targeted improvements that directly address customer pain points.
+By combining user feedback with product analytics data, Contentsquare reveals the exact experiences driving feedback so you can make targeted improvements to address customer pain points.

 Leveraging your existing stack